ncremaschini/stories/cltc1nfst000809jzd2rlc1bi.md

 ### Measurements

-i used the following Cloudwatch provided metrics:
+I used the following Cloudwatch provided metrics:

 * Appsync latency